aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 file will be stored alongside it, also at the root of the repo.
 Both Changelogs will only be present on the `v2-main` branch of the repo.

+### *What is the relationship between the aws-cdk-lib version and alpha module versions?*

+At publishing time, the alpha modules will be given a dependency on the current (corresponding) `aws-cdk-lib` version.
+For example, `@aws-cdk/aws-foobar-alpha@2.2.0-alpha.0` will have a dependency on `aws-cdk-lib@2.2.0`.
+This automatic version bump is the simplest to implement and requires the lowest amount of extra testing infrastructure to verify correctness.
+The alternative -- manually bumping the dependent `aws-cdk-lib` version based on a set of criteria -- was deemed too complex to be feasible.

 ## Appendix

 ### Appendix A: Goals